Curriculum

 In Year 11 and 12 some subjects may be received via other schools and teachers such as MNSEC (Mid North Schools Education Cooperative) or in alternative delivery modes.

-Stage 1 of SACE commences in Year Ten, with the Personal Learning Plan (PLP).
+Stage 1 of SACE commences in Year 10, with the Exploring Identities & Futures (EIF).

-Stage 2 of SACE commences in Year Eleven with the Research Project (preceded by Research Practices).
+Stage 2 of SACE commences in Year 11 with the Research Project (preceded by Research Practices).

 Our subject list is indicative of current student interests.
 Changes to offerings are based upon student selection at subject counselling, associated numbers and resources available.
-Subjects may be full year or semester.
+Subjects may be a full year or semester enrolment.

 Stage 1 and 2 Subject offerings